Sri Sathya Sai Aradhana Mahotsavam - Importance and Significance

 It is for this reason that people all over India buy gold on this day.
 Today, we had received something far more valuable than gold!

 We all sat in silence for a few moments.
-The irony HIT ME!
+The ACTUAL IRONY hit me!
 This was the day being solemnly observed as the ‘day of His passing’.
 And here, He had almost ‘rampaged’ and ‘had fun’ at home!
 I decided that from now on, 24th April, Aradhana day, will be a day to be observed joyously as the ‘day of His arrival’ in our hearts.
 Swami has moved from Yajur Mandir (His former Residence) to Hridaya Mandir (the temple of our hearts).

 Since that day, there have been many occasions when Swami has shown that He is always in my heart, with me.
 And this has happened not just through manifestations of vibhuti, kumkum and turmeric but through a myriad variety of 'miracles' that have left me and my family dumbstruck in gratitude and love.
 I have attempted to describe the vibhuti manifestation miracles, medical healing miracles and other experiences through my blogs.
-But however hard I try, I know that I cannot fathom and describe even an infinitesimally small part of His glory and grandeur.
-The Sai Inspires message that I received in my inbox today explains this and shows that more than my inability, it is my Lord's nature.
+But however hard I try, I know that I cannot fathom and describe even an infinitesimally small part of God's glory and grandeur.
+A quote from Swami's discourse would be the best way to conclude this piece:

 There are many who observe My actions and start declaring that My nature is such and such.
 They are unable to gauge the sanctity, the majesty and the eternal reality that is Me.
 The power of Sai is limitless; it manifests forever.
 All forms of 'power' are resident in this Sai palm.
 But, those who profess to have understood Me, the wise, the Yogis (spiritually advanced persons), the Pandits (scholars), and the Jnanis (liberated persons) - all of them are aware only of the least important, the casual, external manifestation of an infinitesimal part of that power, namely, the ‘miracles’!
 My power is immeasurable; My truth is inexplicable, unfathomable.
 What I will, must take place; what I plan must succeed.
 I am Truth; and Truth has no need to hesitate, or fear, or bend.
 I am announcing this about Me, for, the need has arisen.